 Version 4 of the Whole Atmosphere Community Climate Model (WACCM4) is a capability of the Community Atmosphere Model (CAM), which is a component of the Community Earth System Model, (CESM).
 WACCM4 was first released with the public release of CESM1.0 on June 25, 2010, with several updates released subsequently.
-As of CESM1.0.4, released on February 21, 2012, WACCM-X is available as an option to extend the top boundary of the atmosphere model to the upper thermosphere.
+WACCM-X is available as an option to extend the top boundary of the atmosphere model to the upper thermosphere.
 WACCM4 is supported for use only as a component of CESM, and not for uncoupled standalone calculations.

-WACCM4 is built by selecting an appropriate WACCM component set and building the CESM as described in the User Guides for CESM 1.0 and CESM 1.1.
+WACCM4 is built by selecting an appropriate WACCM component set and building the CESM as described in the User Guides for CESM 1.0.
 Scripts included with the source code will automatically download the input data sets needed to run the model for the component set and horizontal grid selected by the user.
 WACCM may be run coupled to a full ocean (B-compsets, supported at the f19_g16 grid), or a data ocean (F-compsets, supported at the f19_f19 and f45_f45 grids).
-The CAM documentation for CESM1.0 and CESM1.1 include sections for WACCM in the CAM scientific description.
+The CAM documentation for CESM1.0 include sections for WACCM in the CAM scientific description.